Collectors are methods that consume the Stream and produce a new value.

 console.log(s.toArray()); // [[0, 5], [1, 6], [2, 7], [3, 8], [4, 9]]

-Checks if all the elements in the Stream are true
+Checks if all the elements in the Stream are true.

 It is a short-circuiting operation, meaning that it will stop

-as soon as it finds a false
+as soon as it finds a false element.

-if all the elements in the Stream are true
+true if the Stream is emptytrue if all the elements in the Stream are true, false otherwiseconst s = Stream.range(5)

 .filter(x => x % 2 === 0)